 Custody disputes go as far back as the Bible.
 King Solomon had to rule on one.
-He ordered the child cut in half, so 50-50 is possible.
+He ordered the child cut in half, or 50-50.
 One mother agreed this was fair, the other begged no – give to the child to the other!
 He awarded it to the mom who begged to give.

 If unfortunately you cannot reach a solution, you will end up in court.
 The court will decide your case on a case-by-case basis, in the “best interests of your children”.
 You, or the court may decide to utilize the services of a child custody evaluator.
 This process is lengthy and very costly.
 If you find yourself dealing with unreasonable parent on the other side, this will be the most unfortunate path to take.
 In this case, we will help you navigate the child custody maze.

 Before the Judge will hear your case, you will need to go to Conciliation Court.
 There, a trained mediator will hear your case, and attempt to reach solution one last time before the court hearing.
 In Los Angeles, an appointment is free, and can be scheduled by calling (213) 974-5524, or any number on this Facilitator Location List.

 - Kelly Chang Rickert Answers Questions on Custody